<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 CHECK PRICE:

-Givi Trekker Outback 48L
+Givi Trekker Outback EVO 48L

-Best Hard Panniers On A Budget
+Tusk Aluminium Panniers: Best Hard Bags On A Budget

 If you boil any good set of hard adventure motorcycle luggage down to its bare essentials, you’ll find three main things that make them worth buying: They can take a beating, they’re waterproof, and they’re lockable.